Normal forms in cubical type theory: Cubical type theory

 {\operatorname{Cof}} {\operatorname{True}} Note that we do not have terms witnessing the proof of \(\Gamma \vdash \varphi \istrue\), nor do we assign variable names to the assumptions \(\Gamma, \varphi \vdash J\).
 The type-checker needs to determine the truth of cofibration formulas automatically.
 The cofibrations belong to sets \(\varphi \in \Cof(\Gamma)\), and we can consider the true cofibrations as a subset.
 Alternatively, we can consider a family of sets \(\TrueCof(\Gamma, \varphi)\) such that every pair of elements \(u, v \in \TrueCof(\Gamma, \varphi)\) are equal.
 Then \(\Gamma \vdash \varphi \istrue\) if and only if \(\TrueCof(\Gamma, \varphi)\) contains a (necessarily unique) element.

 In Cartesian cubical type theory, the cofibrations can either be an atomic cofibration, or finite conjunctions and disjunctions of cofibrations.
-An atomic cofibration is given by \((r = s)\) where \(\Gamma \vdash r, s : \mathbb{I}\), and it is true when \(r\) is in fact equal to \(s\).
+An atomic cofibration is given by \((r = s)\) where \(\Gamma \vdash r, s : \mathbb{I}\), and it is true when \(r\) is in fact equal to \(s\), with equality reflection.
 Conjunctions hold if and only if each component holds, and we have the nullary conjunction \(\Gamma \vdash \top \iscof\).
-Disjunctions are slightly trickier.

 Similar to the disjoint union type, disjunctions have introduction rules

 The elimination rule for disjunctions is given by a case split.
 Whenever \(\Gamma \vdash \varphi \vee \psi \istrue\) and some expression is expected, we can instead write